Now freely downloadable worldwide, as a protest against censorship

 The book reached international audiences through coverage in dozens of countries.

+aligning with the 2016 ruling.
 The Ministry of Defence has never responded substantively.
 Not before publication in 2014.
 Not when the ban was lifted in 2016.
 Not after the Supreme Court ruling in 2019.
 When Parliament unanimously demanded answers in 2017

 (PDF),